What readiness actually means

 Why not just look at HRV directly?

-Because HRV alone is too easy to misread.
-A readiness workflow becomes useful only when HRV is placed next to sleep, resting heart rate, and recent load.
+Because HRV alone is incomplete.
+It makes more sense next to sleep, resting heart rate, and recent load.

 Does readiness mean the same thing as recovery?